DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 1. Ensure all environment variables are correctly set in your Vercel project.
 2. Verify that the Google Cloud OAuth credentials are correctly configured with the appropriate redirect URIs.
-3. Check the browser console for any error messages related to authentication or Genesys Cloud integration.
+3. Check the browser console for any error messages related to authentication, token exchange, or ID token decoding.
 4. Confirm that the Genesys Cloud Web messaging deployment is properly configured for authenticated messaging.
+5. If user information is not being extracted correctly, ensure that the necessary scopes (e.g., 'email', 'profile') are requested in your Google OAuth configuration.
+6. Verify that the `fetchIdToken()` function is successfully exchanging the authorization code for tokens.
+7. If custom attributes are not being set in Genesys Cloud, check the logs in GCsnippet.js to ensure user information is being retrieved from localStorage correctly.